Underflowers/Stack-Underflow/README.md

 DB_DATABASE=MyDatabase
 DB_USERNAME=root
 DB_PASSWORD=root
+UNDERIFICATION_AUTH_TOKEN=token # See below
 ```

-> Note: You'll need to place the file in `/config/server.env` on the server
+> Note: You'll need to place the file in `/config/server.env` on the server.
+We recommend the usage of a volume.

 To help with this tedious task, we've created a [docker-compose.yml](./docker-compose.yml) which does everything explained above.